 - 1 teaspoon salt

-Bring a saucepan of salted water to the boil, then add your pasta and cook according to packet instructions until just al dente.
+- FOR THE PASTA:Fill the same saucepan about ⅓ full with water.
+Salt well and bring to the boil.
+Add your pasta and cook according to packet instructions until just al dente.

-Add the pumpkin puree, ground nutmeg and salt, whisk to combine.
-Add both cheeses and stir with a spoon continuously until completely melted and you have a thick smooth cheese sauce.
-Add pepper to taste.
+- Add both cheeses and stir with a spoon continuously until completely melted and you have a thick smooth cheese sauce.
+Add salt and pepper to taste.

 - I use a standard Australian 20ml tablespoon